bgopi23/tp/docs/DeveloperGuide.md

 A great deal of consideration was made regarding how the custom exercises should be stored for each client.

-The following data structures were taken in consideration during the brainstorming and design process.
+The following data structures were taken into consideration during the brainstorming and design process.

 1. ArrayList
 1. Plain JSON without deserialization